 Diabetes is the leading cause of blindness in people 20 to 74 years of age.
 Early detection of diabetic changes in the eyes is critical for preventing severe vision loss.
 The American Medical Association recommends that all people with diabetes have their eyes examined by an optometrist or ophthalmologist at least once every year.
-Our team of doctors at SVS Vision perform comprehensive eye examinations on all diabetics.
-We work together with your primary care physician to completely manage all aspects of the diabetes process.

 A medical eye exam is performed to diagnose a medical problem with the eye.
 Examples of some medical problems include eye infections, inflammation, and allergies.
 Other examples may include new onset flashes and floaters, dry eyes, and foreign bodies.
 Our doctors will also carefully examine your eyes for complications related to diabetes.
 In certain instances, these conditions may prevent you from receiving a comprehensive or contact lens exam.